PhiLhoSoft/RxNodeFS/README.md

 $ node run start:examples
 ```

-That creates JS files in test-dist, and result files as TestData.txt and ExampleData.txt.
+That creates JS files in `test-dist` folder, and result files as TestData.txt and ExampleData.txt in the same directory.<br>
+Currently, the "tests" just exercice the exposed API in various ways, and export the data in the above files.<br>
+The result needs to be manually checked.

 ## History

 v.
-1.0 - Use TypeScript
+1.1.0 - Add writeFile, improve tests, using it<br>
 v.
-0.3 - Use ES6, RxJS 6, add TS typings
+1.0.2 - Fix NPM packaging 🙄<br>
 v.
-0.2 - Add CheckLocalConsistency
+1.0.0 - Use TypeScript<br>
 v.
+0.3.0 - Use ES6, RxJS 6, add TS typings<br>
+v.
+0.2.0 - Add CheckLocalConsistency<br>
-0.1 - Initial implementation
+v.
+0.1.0 - Initial implementation

 ## TODO